autocrypt/autocrypt/doc/level0.rst

 mail exists, the MUA SHOULD warn the user and abort key generation, unless explicitly instructed to proceed regardless.

-In cases where this mechanism cannot be provided, the MUA MUST inform the user that they should only set up one Autocrypt client.
+In cases where an Autocrypt-capable MUA is unable to identify the user's Sent folder, or is unable to access any pre-existing message archive (e.g. a POP-only MUA), the MUA MUST warn the user that Autocrypt should be enabled on **only one** client before enabling Autocrypt on the given account.

 To solve this problem in a better way, bi-directional communication between the user's different MUAs is required.
 However, this is out of